Explore holidays in Palekastro & Far East Crete

-You’ll find our charming Glaros Hotel in its more sheltered centre, but this 1.5km Blue Flag beach, with its stunning blue waters and laid-back beach bar/restaurant, is also famous for windsurfing.
+Many of our charming villas sit alongside or close to this 1.5km Blue Flag beach with its stunning blue waters and laid-back beach bar/restaurant.
+It's also famous locally for windsurfing.

 Drive north out of Palekastro and, in 2km, there’s a right turn towards the sea.

 On Friday and Saturday nights, the beach bar holds a family-friendly party and occasionally the tavernas host wedding parties with traditional music until 1am.